All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Surgery offers the best long-term value proposition for qualifying candidates.
 While upfront costs are significant, the durability of results and resolution of obesity-related health conditions provide substantial long-term benefits.
 Insurance coverage makes surgery financially accessible for most qualifying patients.

-Choose experienced surgical centers with comprehensive support programs including pre-operative education, nutritional counseling, and long-term follow-up care.
+Choose experienced surgical centers with thorough support programs including pre-operative education, nutritional counseling, and long-term follow-up care.
 Look for centers accredited by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).

 What Each Approach Could Improve